Density of positive closed currents, a theory of non-generic intersections: Abstract

 \section{Abstract}

-We introduce a new method to prove equidistribution properties in complex dynamics of several variables.
-We obtain the equidistribution for saddle periodic points of H\'enon-type maps on $\C^k$.
-A key point of the method is a notion of density which extends both the notion of Lelong number and the theory of intersection for positive closed currents on K\"ahler manifolds.
+We introduce a notion of density which extends both the notion of Lelong number and the theory of intersection for positive closed currents on K\"ahler manifolds.
+For arbitrary finite family of positive closed currents on a compact K\"ahler manifold we construct cohomology classes which represent their intersection even when a phenomenon of excess dimension occurs.
+An example is the case of two algebraic varieties whose intersection has dimension larger than the expected number.
+The theory allows to solve problems in complex dynamics.
 Basic calculus on the density of currents is established.

 {\bf Classification AMS 2010:} 32U, 37F, 32H50